micheg/piqo/README.md

 News:
 -----

+*2012 01 09*, *AUTH*: Basic functionality for managing authorized users.
+Still lack the opportunity to register.
+Probably will be implemented after the custom URL module.

 *2012 01 08*, *BASE62*: On request, using a hashing algorithm in base62.
 So the service is no longer case insensitive.